livingdocsIO/documentation/content/reference/document/metadata/metadata-plugin-list.md

       recommendedMinLength: 110,               // optional, added in release-2022-09
       recommendedMaxLength: 150,               // optional, added in release-2022-09
       allowNewlines: false                     // default: undefined, added in release-2022-09, validated if set.
 Effect on ui: newlines are stripped uf not true and ui.config.rows is undefined and ui.component is not liMetaTextareaForm
-      useAsTitle: true,                        // default: false, synchronises the value with document.title if true
+      useAsTitle: true,                        // (deprecated) default: false, synchronises the value with document.title if true
       translatable: true,                      // optional, default: false, translations are only supported for data-record and mediaLibrary
       dataProvider: {                          // optional
         // Option 1 - list of items